directus-labs/guest-authoring/next-auth-with-directus/index.md

 npx create-next-app@latest client
 ```

-On installation, when prompted, choose the following configurations:
+During installation, when prompted, choose the following configurations:

 ```bash
 ✔ Would you like to use TypeScript?
 Yes